latitudegames/Scripting/README.md

 ## Info

 `info` contains some useful values, depending on which modifier you're in.

-All modifiers have access to `info.actionCount`, the number of actions in the adventure so far.
+All modifiers have access to:
+- `info.actionCount`, the number of actions in the adventure so far.
+- `info.characters`, an array of character info, currently each object has one key of `name`.
+E.g., `{ name: "Sam" }`.

-When in a Context Modifier, `info.memoryLength` and `info.maxChars` are also set, indicating the length of the memory portion of text (if any), and the total allowed length of the context after which it will be truncated.
+When in a Context Modifier:Go
+- `info.memoryLength`, the length of the memory portion of text (if any).
+- `info.maxChars`, the total allowed length of the context after which it will be truncated.

 ## Last Model Input (LMI)
 Clicking on the brain icon in the scripting interface will open LMI, in which you can see the last context the AI was provided, the console, and the state.